nyu-cs2590/nlp-notes/notes/overview.md

 ## Challenges in NLP
 Why is language hard?
 What are prominent features of NLP compared to other fields in AI?

-- Discrete: Unlike images and speech, text is symbolic.
+- **Discrete**: Unlike images and speech, text is symbolic.
 A single word can carry lots of weight and decides the meaning of a sentence.
-- Compositionality: The discrete symbols can be composed in numerous ways to express different meanings.
+- **Compositionality**: The discrete symbols can be composed in numerous ways to express different meanings.
 Text with similar surface forms can mean completely different things.
-- Sparsity: Language has a long tail distribution (e.g., [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law)).
+- **Sparsity**: Language has a long tail distribution (e.g., [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law)).
 How do we robustly capture rare linguistic phenomena on the long tail?
-- Ambiguity: The same word / sentence can be interpreted differently depending on the context, e.g., multi-sense word, PP attachment, sarcasm.
+- **Ambiguity**: The same word / sentence can be interpreted differently depending on the context, e.g., multi-sense word, PP attachment, sarcasm.

 ## Course overview
 We will start with the representation of text, which is inherently discrete and compositional.